ivanxma/HeatwaveML-Lab/01-Import/README.md

 Connect to the DB system using a MySQL client/connector via the endpoint below.
 How do I connect?
 Private IP address: 10.x.y.z
 ```

+- Configure VCN security list
+a.
+On the OCI Console Menu, Choose Networking --> Virtual cloud network
+b.
+Choose oke-vcn in the VCN list
+c.
+Choose the mds-subnet-regional
+d.
+Choose mds-seclist from the Security Lists
+e.
+Click "Add Ingress Rules"
+  * fill in Source CIDR with 10.0.0.0/16
+  * fill in Destintation Port with 3306
+  * Click Add Ingress Rules

 2. Open Cloud Shell